Chirality Amplification and Chiral Segregation in Liquid Crystals: Supplementary Information

-A simple model for the binding of chiral dopants to achiral mesogens may be provided by a Flory-Huggins type of fluid lattice model.
+A simple model for the {interaction} of chiral dopants to achiral mesogens may be provided by a Flory-Huggins type of fluid lattice model.
 The total number of lattice sites equals $M$.
-Let $\phi$ be the volume fraction of free mesogens, and $\phi_*$ and $\phi_2$ that of free dopant molecules and dimers of mesogens and dopants.
-The volume fractions add up to unity, $\phi+\phi_*+\phi_2=1$.
-Dimers take up two lattice sites, whilst free mesogens and free dopants each occupy only a single lattice site.
+Let $\phi$ be the volume fraction of free mesogens, and $\phi_*$ and $\phi_2$ that of free dopant molecules in the fluid and {dimeric complexes} of mesogens and dopants, respectively. {In reality, these dimers are not necessarily chemically (covalently) bound dimers but may in fact involve interaction complexes of a single dopant to more than a single nematogen.
+If so, then this merely renormalizes the binding free energy between dopant and mesogen to be introduced below.
+The free dopants interact much less strongly with the mesogens than those involved in what we refer to as the complexes.} The volume fractions of all species add up to unity, $\phi+\phi_*+\phi_2=1$.
+Our model dimers take up two lattice sites, whilst free mesogens and free dopants each occupy only a single lattice site.
 The overall volume fraction of free and bound dopants is $\Phi_*$ and that of the free and bound mesogens is $\Phi = 1 - \Phi_*$.
 Hence, we have $\phi_*=\Phi_*-\frac{1}{2}\phi_2$ and $\phi=\Phi-\frac{1}{2}\phi_2$.

-We ignore any net non-bonded interaction between mesogens, dopants and dimers, implying that the mesogen fluid acts as an ideal solvent to the dopants and dimers.
-We do account for a binding free energy $-g/k_\mathrm{B}T<0$ associated with each dimer.
-The Helmholtz free energy $F$ of the fluid mixtures in that case reads
+{For the purpose of evaluating the net interaction free energy between strongly interacting mesogens and dopants, we may ignore any net attractive interaction between mesogens, dopants and dimers, and account only for their excluded volumes implying that the mesogen fluid acts as an ideal solvent to the dopants and the dimers.
+We do account for a binding free energy $-g/k_\mathrm{B}T<0$ associated with each interaction complex.} The Helmholtz free energy $F$ of the fluid mixtures in that case reads

-where $k_\mathrm{B}T$ is the usual thermal energy, the first three terms account for the ideal entropy of mixing and the last for the binding of mesogens and dopants to form dimers.
-The optimal fraction dimers $\phi_2$ minimizes the free energy Eq.~\ref{eq:freeenergy} ,
+where $k_\mathrm{B}T$ is the usual thermal energy, the first three terms account for the ideal entropy of mixing and the last for the binding of mesogens and dopants to form dimers. {Parenthetically, we not that if the dimers involve not one but $n$ mesogens, then the $1/2$ in the third term becomes $1/(n+1)$ and $g$ transforms to $n g$.
+This is renormalization we referred to above.
+The thermodynamics complexation does not change appreciably.
+Practically, it means $g$ is implied to have absorbed in it the unknown number $n$.}